simonmichael/hledger_site/accounting.md

-# Accounting concepts; hledger account hierarchy
+# Accounting concepts; hledger's account hierarchy

 Here we'll give a quick hledger-oriented intro to some useful accounting concepts (continuing with the journal file from [Basic concepts, hledger add](basics.html)).